hitoshi-t-pepe3/docker-ruby-nodejs-npm/README.md

--docker-ruby-nodejs-npm
+# docker-ruby-nodejs-npm
 =======================

-A sinmple Docker image for running Ruby and NodeJS width Centos 6
+A sinple Docker image for running Ruby and NodeJS width Centos 6